yasdel/yashardeldjoo.github.io/_pages/about.md

   </tr>
   <tr>
     <th class="tg-xivq">Sep 14, 2018</th>
-    <th class="tg-xivq">Our paper at TKDE was accepted!
-The research was done in collobration with the bioinformatic group of Politecnico di Milano and George Washington univeristy.
+    <th class="tg-xivq">Our paper at TKDE is accepted!
+The research has been carried out in collobration with the bioinformatic group of Politecnico di Milano and George Washington univeristy.
 See <a href="https://yasdel.github.io/publications/" target="\_blank">publication page.</a></th>
   </tr>
   <tr>
     <th class="tg-xivq">July 17, 2018</th>